Advances in Bosonic Quantum Error Correction with Gottesman-Kitaev-Preskill Codes: Theory, Engineering and Applications: Bosonic Quantum Information

 To help understand the special role of non-Gaussian states and operations, here we briefly review the resource theory of non-Gaussianity.
 A more detailed review can be found in Ref.~\cite{lachman2022quantum}.
 To quantify non-Gaussianity, one can first observe that any Gaussian state has a positive Wigner function, which is just a multivariate Gaussian distribution~\cite{weedbrook2012rmp,serafini2017book}.
 For pure states, a state is non-Gaussian if and only if its Wigner function has negative values~\cite{hudson1974wigner,soto1983wigner}.
-Starting from this observation, Refs.~\cite{takagi2018,albarelli2018resource} proposed to utilize logarithmic negativity of the Wigner function to quantify the amount of non-Gaussianity, which has been found useful in resource distillation~\cite{takagi2018,jee2021resource}.
-More recently, the stellar rank---the number of zeros of Husimi Q function -- is introduced to characterize non-Gaussianity, which equals the minimal number of single-photon additions needed to engineer them~\cite{chabaud2020stellar}.
+Starting from this observation, Refs.~\cite{takagi2018,albarelli2018resource} proposed to utilize logarithmic negativity of the Wigner function to quantify the amount of non-Gaussianity, which has been found useful in resource distillation~\cite{takagi2018,jee2021resource}. \QZ{Negativity as a resource is also consistent with the fact that a positive Wigner function renders classical simulation of the system efficient~\cite{mari2012positive} and also serves as a resource for computing in discrete-variable systems~\cite{veitch2012negative}.} More recently, the stellar rank---the number of zeros of Husimi Q function -- is introduced to characterize non-Gaussianity, which equals the minimal number of single-photon additions needed to engineer them~\cite{chabaud2020stellar}, \QZ{and, furthermore, can be related to the complexity of quantum computations with bosons~\cite{Chabaud2023BosonicQAdvantage}}.
 Besides developing quantifiers, experimentally a more feasible witness of Wigner negativity or non-Gaussianity is also important~\cite{chabaud2021witnessing,Chabaud2021certification}.
 In terms of resource theory for non-Gaussian operations, Ref.~\cite{zhuang2018resource} proposed quantifiers based on generation power of non-Gaussianity in a non-convex fashion.
 In general, quantifying non-Gaussianity and connecting them to operational tasks is an active research direction.